-You’ve probably received one of the calls: An automated message threatens you with arrest over unpaid taxes.
+You’ve probably received a call, text message or email threatening you with arrest over unpaid taxes.

-Hopefully you were fortunate enough to identify the call as a scam, but if you called back you would have been further threatened by someone claiming to be an agent of the Canada Revenue Agency (CRA).
+Hopefully you were fortunate enough to identify that form of contact as a scam.
+However, if you followed the instructions, you would have been further threatened by someone claiming to be an agent of the Canada Revenue Agency (CRA).

-According to the Canadian Anti-Fraud Centre, more than 74,000 Canadians have complained about being targeted by the CRA phone scam over the past five years.
-More than $15 million dollars has been stolen in that same time period, making it one of the largest cyber scams in Canadian history.
+According to the Canadian Anti-Fraud Centre, more than 41,000 Canadians have complained about being targeted by fraud actors in 2023.
+More than $550 million dollars has been lost to fraud in that same time period, making it another year of substantial losses for Canadians.

 Who falls for the scam?